 - School Information

-Once you submit your information LendKey begins a soft credit inquiry, which won’t affect your credit score.
+Once you submit your information LendKey begins a soft credit inquiry, which won’t affect your credit.
 After this you’ll get lender options in your area and, if you choose, you can filter out results depending on interest rate and loan term.

 If you like a lending option and want to proceed, you can elect to move forward.
 At this point, a hard inquiry will be conducted.
-Just remember that too many of these in a short amount of time will affect your credit score.
+Just remember that too many of these in a short amount of time will affect your credit.

 To lower your interest rate even more, you can sign up for automatic payments and lower your rate by 0.25%.
 If your financial situation is stable and reliable, definitely do this!
 It will save you money in the long run — which is the reason you’re doing this in the first place, right?